reactive/data-client/docs/core/README.md

 import HooksPlayground from '@site/src/components/HooksPlayground';

 <head>
-  <title>The Relational Data Client for React: Rest Hooks ✨</title>
+  <title>The Reactive Data Client ✨</title>
   <meta name="docsearch:pagerank" content="10"/>
 </head>

-Rest Hooks provides safe and performant [client access](./api/useSuspense.md) and [mutation](./api/Controller.md#fetch) over [remote data protocols](https://www.freecodecamp.org/news/what-is-an-api-in-english-please-b880a3214a82/).
+Reactive Data Client provides safe and performant [client access](./api/useSuspense.md) and [mutation](./api/Controller.md#fetch) over [remote data protocols](https://www.freecodecamp.org/news/what-is-an-api-in-english-please-b880a3214a82/).
 Both pull/fetch ([REST](/rest) and [GraphQL](/graphql)) and push/stream ([WebSockets or Server Sent Events](./api/Manager.md#middleware-data-stream)) can be used simultaneously.

-We call Rest Hooks a Relational Data Client because it has similar goals to [Relational Databases](https://en.wikipedia.org/wiki/Relational_database) but for interactive application clients.
-Because of this, **if your backend uses a [RDBMS](https://en.wikipedia.org/wiki/Relational_database) like [Postgres](https://www.postgresql.org/) or [MySQL](https://www.mysql.com/) this is a good indication Rest Hooks might be for you**.
+It has similar goals
+to [Relational Databases](https://en.wikipedia.org/wiki/Relational_database)
+but for interactive application clients.
+Because of this, **if your backend uses a [RDBMS](https://en.wikipedia.org/wiki/Relational_database) like [Postgres](https://www.postgresql.org/) or [MySQL](https://www.mysql.com/) this is a good indication Reactive Data Client might be for you**.
 Respectively, just like one might choose [flat files](https://www.techopedia.com/definition/25956/flat-file) over database storage, sometimes a less powerful client library is sufficient.

 This is no small task.
-To achieve this, Rest Hooks' design is aimed at **treating remote data like it is local**.
+To achieve this, Reactive Data Client' design is aimed at **treating remote data like it is local**.
 This means component logic should be no more complex than useState and setState.

 :::info Outcome